 During the second half of 2011 and the first quarter of 2012, the Committee (in consultation with, and taking into account input from, management, Cook & Co., and the Board of Directors) undertook a review of the formula used in determining the company performance component of annual bonuses for executive officers.
 This included a review of the company financial performance levels, or thresholds, at which company performance bonuses would be earned at target levels, as well as a review of the company financial performance threshold below which no company performance bonuses would be earned.
-Also included was a review of the company performance above and below target performance.
+Also included was a review of the company performance bonuses that would be earned for various levels of company financial performance above and below target performance.